-How secure are my medical records?
 Who can see my information?
 Only participating doctors and healthcare providers who have a treatment, payment, or operations relationship with you may see your information.
 There are strict legal guidelines that limit who may access patient information.
-Access to health records is monitored and audited by etHIN.
-You may request an audit report from etHIN at any time through your physician if he or she is an etHIN participant.
+All access to health records is monitored and audited by etHIN to ensure patient privacy.

 Can I access my medical records directly? etHIN provides access to patient medical records to treating healthcare providers only.
 If you need copies of your medical records or test results, you should contact your physician’s office.

 Who is participating in etHIN?
 Many of the hospitals in etHIN’s Community of Care are participating.
 Future participants include physicians’ practices, pharmacies, major independent laboratories, and radiology practices.
 We are also working to coordinate information from home healthcare services and long-term care facilities.
 Additional participants are being added on a regular basis.
 View a complete list of the current participants.

 How is my personal health information protected? etHIN uses state-of-the-art systems to protect your health information against such risks as loss or unauthorized access, destruction, inappropriate use, modification, or disclosure.
 Unlike a paper chart, every access of your medical information through etHIN by any authorized user is logged electronically and is audited.
 All systems, including provider EHRs and etHIN’s network, must comply with the security provisions of HIPAA.
 For added assurance, the etHIN system is subjected to regular third-party security audits.
 Protection of your personal health information is of the utmost concern at etHIN.